mjrlowe/maze_generator/README.md

 ---

-⚠️ This module is work-in-progress, so a much of it is unstable.
+⚠️ This module is work-in-progress, so much of it is unstable.

 Feedback is welcome.
 The best way to provide feedback is to open an issue.